NagRaju001/amazon-connect-bedrock-contact-center/README.md

 ## Guardrails

-The Knowledge Base was designed to support broader support and company-related questions, including return policy, refund timelines, shipping details, order cancellation rules, loyalty program information, and general company information such as why customers should buy from the brand.

-Titan Text Embeddings V2 was used during the knowledge-base setup, and vector storage was explored with OpenSearch Serverless and Amazon S3 Vectors.Bedrock Guardrails were configured to keep the assistant focused on company support topics, reduce unsafe or off-topic behavior, and improve response consistency.
+Bedrock Guardrails were configured to keep the assistant focused on company support topics, reduce unsafe or off-topic behavior, and improve response consistency.

 Additional prompt constraints were added so the assistant:

-* stays professional
+- stays professional
-* avoids revealing model identity
+- avoids revealing model identity
-* keeps answers short and practical for contact-center interactions
+- keeps answers short and practical for contact-center interactions
-* asks one follow-up question at a time
+- asks one follow-up question at a time

 ## Challenges and Solutions